-Harbor House is committed to a comprehensive approach to stabilizing youth in crisis by operating several programs that focus on prevention, intervention, and aftercare.
+The programs at Ocean’s Harbor House are committed to a comprehensive approach to stabilizing youth in crisis.
+We focus on prevention, intervention, and aftercare.
 We maintain an Emergency Youth Shelter for children ages 10-19 with emergency housing needs, a dynamic outreach program that works with thousands of youth annually, and a transitional living program for youth ages 16-21.

 EMERGENCY YOUTH SHELTER

 The 12-bed shelter provides a safe haven for youth in crisis, 24-hours a day, seven days a week, 365 days a year.
 With a goal of family reunification, our staff works closely with parents and extended family members to create a partnership that not only resolves the presenting crisis, but provides long term family stability.
 This is accomplished by providing a variety of counseling services and support groups.

 The Supervised Transitional Living Program (STLP) was established in 2001 to meet the needs of older youth, ages 16-21.
 In the past, these youth were too old for traditional shelter services, yet they still required supervised housing and/or everyday life skills in order to become self-sufficient, independent adults.